Technology Tales

 22nd November 2022

 For reasons that I cannot recall now, I installed the Hugo static website generator on my Linux system and web servers using Homebrew.
-The only reason that I suggest is that it might have been a way to get the latest version at the time since Linux Mint only does major changes every two years, keeping it in line with long-term support editions of Ubuntu.
+The only reason that I suggest is that it might have been a way to get the latest version at the time because Linux Mint only does major changes like that every two years, keeping it in line with long-term support editions of Ubuntu.

 When Homebrew was installed, it changed the lookup path for command line executables by adding the following line to my .bashrc file: